 Yes.
-You can file an RTI application at the police station asking for the whereabouts of the person.
-Since the information is relating to the life and liberty of a person the police are bound to give you the information within 48 hours.
+You can file a Right to Information application at the police station asking for the whereabouts of the person.
+Since the information is relating to the life and liberty of a person, the police are bound to give you the information within 48 hours.

-84. Can a police officer arrest me without proper reasons?
+84. Can a police officer arrest me without giving reason?
 No. Police can make arrests only if there are good grounds for the arrest.
-Say if a person is caught red handed in the middle of some wrong doing.
+Say if a person is caught red handed in the middle of some wrong-doing, or if many circumstances in the investigation point the finger of suspicion towards him, or a person is found to be helping someone else with a crime before during or after its occurrence, then he can be arrested.
 There has to be a "good reason" for making an arrest.
-Just because someone has named someone else in an FIR, that cannot be a reason for arrest.
-There has to be something more in the form of evidence in order for you to be arrested.
+Just because someone has named someone else in an FIR cannot be a reason for arrest.
+There has to be something more in the form of evidence to arrest you.
+Experts have repeatedly pointed out that as many as 60% of all arrests are unnecessary or unreasonably made.